prpole/dissertation/throughput/main.md

 vehicles to tunnel into the bottom of the cliff, and for most of an hour she was lost to the world.

-One of the more detailed acts of "construction" in the novel, it is a particularly telling portrait of what human labor looks like on Robinson's Mars.
+One of the more detailed acts of "construction" in the novel, this moment is a particularly telling portrait of what human labor looks like on Robinson's Mars.
 If we want to know what Nadia actually does, we can just look at the verb phrases of which she is the subject.
 By the time the cliff is brought down,